mpdf/mpdf.github.io/paging/using-page.md

 {% endhighlight %}

-The dimensions set when calling a new mPDF() set the Sheet size.
+The dimensions set when calling a new \Mpdf\Mpdf() set the Sheet size.

 The Page-box size is assumed to be the same as the sheet size by default.